 Step 1: Visit our website www.easytradez.com through any internet browser and click on ‘Open An Account’ tab available at the header panel of the web page.

 Step 2: Complete the EKYC form according to the instructions mentioned in the form.

-Step 3: Once you are done with EKYC successfully a pop up will be shown on the screen which will contain a link on which you have to submit your IPV, Digital Signature and E-Mandate for further process.
-You will also receive an Email and SMS of the link given on the popup if you want to complete with the IPV, Digital Signature and E-Mandate in future.
+Step 3: Once you are done with EKYC successfully a pop up will be shown on the screen which will contain a link on which you have to submit your IPV, Digital Signature and E-Signature for further process.
+You will also receive an Email and SMS of the link given on the popup if you want to complete with the IPV, Digital Signature and E-Signature in future.

 Step 4: POA will be delivered to you by post, which needs to be sent by you on the mentioned address within 30 days of completing your EKYC.